N12 – Terminating a Tenancy for Landlord’s Own Use

 Carefully read the Important Information section on page 2 of the notice and make sure you understand everything before serving this notice to your tenant(s).

-When giving this notice, the landlord must compensate the tenant by paying them an amount equal to one month’s rent or offering them another unit that is acceptable to them.
+When giving this notice, the landlord must compensate the tenant by paying them an amount equal to one month’s rent by the termination date on the notice or offering them another unit that is acceptable to them.
 The unit being offered must be owned by the same landlord.

 Tenant’s Rights after Being Served

-If the tenant decided to move out, the tenancy ends on the date they moved out of the rental unit.
+If the tenant decides to move out, the tenancy ends on the date they moved out of the rental unit.

 How can you serve the N12?